 When Frank Luke and the other replacements arrived at 27th operations on July 25, the squadron's only Ace was Commander Hartney, who had got his kills flying with the R.A.F.
 No other pilot in the squadron had more than two victories.

 The early dawn mission was an 18-plane protection patrol for two Salmsons darting in and out of German territory to photograph enemy positions.
-After three successful passes, on the fourth incursion the American planes were jumped by eight Fokkers of the Richthofen Flying Circus.
-In the initial attack Lieutenant Charles Sands went down in a fatal dive...dead his first week on the front.
+After three successful passes, on the fourth incursion, the American planes were jumped by eight Fokkers of the Richthofen Flying Circus.
+In the initial attack, Lieutenant Charles Sands went down in a fatal dive...dead his first week on the front.
 A short time later he was joined by Lieutenant Oliver Beauchamp who had arrived with Sands.
-Neither men had survived Hartney's "two-week" benchmark.
-But the rookies would not be the only casualties on the most disastrous day the Eagle Squadron would suffer in World War I. Charter member of the 27th, Lieutenant Jason Hunt was also killed in action.
+Neither man had survived Hartney's "two-week" benchmark.
+But the rookies would not be the only casualties on the most disastrous day the Eagle Squadron would suffer in World War I. A charter member of the 27th, Lieutenant Jason Hunt was also killed in action.

 The Eagle Squadron pilots claimed six victories that day, three of them by Lieutenant Donald Huston who now had raised his total to 4 victories and was close to becoming the only ace in the Squadron.
 Jerry Vasconcells also got a victory, bringing the future Ace's total thus far to 2 confirmed victories.
 But three more 27th Squadron pilots also fell that day, bringing the American losses to six.
 Veteran Lieutenants Richard Martin and Clifford McIlvaine and rookie Frederick Ordway were shot down in enemy territory and captured.
 With a 33% casualty rate for the day, Major Hartney's squadron was decimated and would not fly another mission for more than a week.
 Frank Luke had missed the battle due to engine problems.